 We both eat some cheese now after cutting most dairy from our diets for many years.
 You can read about the types that I tolerate well in this post.
 The bread did not disappoint.
 In fact, Ryan asked for a second and third helping and took a few home to eat his leftover steak in between as a sandwich! haha!

-He begged me to recreate them at home, so after a half a dozen tester batches (which he didn't mind in the last bit!), I perfected it!
+He begged me to recreate the gluten-free Brazilian cheese bread at home, so after a half a dozen tester batches (which he didn't mind in the last bit!), I perfected it!
 This bread traditionally uses soured tapioca flour, but since I don't tolerate tapioca or cassava well, I make it with arrowroot.
 I tested it with both arrowroot and tapioca, and have to say I much prefer the arrowroot version, but you are welcome to sub in tapioca evenly as well!